Niryo/rfcs/text/0000-unify-state-api.md

 I would like to suggest a unify API for creating a global, contextual and local states.
-This addition to React will hopefully completely mitigate the need for 3rd party state management libraries, and will solve some of the biggest problems of hooked functions- depending on call order for inferring the state, and inability to share state with class components.
+This addition to React will hopefully completely mitigate the need for 3rd party state management libraries, and will solve some of the biggest problems of hooked functions- hooks depends on call order for inferring the state, and they cannot be shared with class components.

 # Basic example